 People do not approach God from identical moral and psychological positions.
 Grief, arrogance, vice, trauma, distraction, social pressure, longing, and sincerity all affect attention.
 What a person notices, how seriously they take it, and what conclusions they draw are shaped by more than raw intelligence or access to information.

 Islam does not reduce unbelief to simple wickedness.
-It recognises that there are cases of genuine difficulty — where confusion is real and clarity is not easily achieved.
-At the same time, it insists that the human heart is involved in knowing.
+The tradition recognises that there are cases of genuine difficulty, where confusion is real and clarity is not easily achieved.
+The tradition also insists that the human heart is involved in knowing.
 The seeker is never a purely detached calculator processing neutral evidence.
 Seeking is done by a moral being trying to see clearly within a life already shaped by habits, attachments, and prior commitments.

-This means hiddenness is not a single phenomenon with a single explanation.
+Hiddenness is therefore a varied phenomenon.
 Some cases reflect genuine confusion or intellectual limitation.
-Others reflect injury — psychological or emotional conditions that make openness difficult.
-Some are tied to attachment to autonomy: to acknowledge God is not merely to accept a proposition but to accept accountability and constraint, and for some this carries a perceived cost that shapes how evidence is received.
+Others reflect injury, psychological or emotional conditions that make openness difficult.
+Some are tied to attachment to autonomy: to acknowledge God is to accept accountability and constraint, and for some this carries a perceived cost that shapes how evidence is received.

 There are also cases where hiddenness is part of a longer trajectory rather than a final state.
 What appears as distance may be a stage in a process still unfolding.
 Doubt and questioning can function as part of a deeper engagement rather than a definitive rejection.
 God, who knows inward reality perfectly, judges that complexity better than any external observer can.